saltchicken/facefinder/README.md

 Facer is a Python-based facial recognition tool that uses deep learning to analyze images and videos, extract facial embeddings, and manage them in a PostgreSQL database.

+Please note that this project is still in development and has the potential to be far more efficient.
+It is still far more efficient than rudimentary practices.

 ## Features

 - **Embedding Extraction**: Extract facial embeddings from images and videos (realtime support in development).